timout/CarND-Advanced-Lane-Lines/writeup.md

 Main idea of the project is to shows what we can archive by using explicit computer vision and results are very impresive.
 But by any means that solution is not ideal and I see the following problems with my implementation.
 * Hard-Coded values.
 To make it works on all roads values needs to be calculated dynamically.
 * Performance.
-To make it works on smaller devices the solution needs to be optimized.
+To make it works the solution needs to be optimized.
 * It needs to be improved to handle various driving conditions like:
   - Poor lighting conditions
   - Hills